 I started experimenting with inexpensive DIY hydrophones awhile ago (documented here).
 My first pair were Panasonic WM-61a electret capsules encapsulated in silicone, based on ideas from Mike Rooke’s Lab Blog.
 There were a few things I’ve been meaning to explore since then, and now I finally got around to it.
 What follows are my tests and observations, but I don’t have the means to do objective measurements.

-Mike Rooke recommended harder encapsulation in his third summary post about DIY hydrophones.
+Mike Rooke recommended harder encapsulation in his Hydrophonia 2009 post about DIY hydrophones.
 I wasn’t sure if that advice only applied to piezo discs, so I tried encapsulating an electret in hard plastic.
 It seems that the diaphragm was too restricted, because the output was much lower than with silicone encapsulation.

 Conclusion: Stick with silicone or soft rubber for electret hydrophones.